 The Directors' report notes the length of each director's service and whether they are independent.
-Mr David Vance, despite being a nominee of the company's largest shareholder is considered independent, is considered by the board to be independent because in discharging his responsibilities as a director he applies an independent frame of mind.
+Mr David Vance, despite being a nominee of the company's largest shareholder is considered independent because in discharging his responsibilities as a director he applies an independent frame of mind.